Hansen0314/aurora_test/README.md

 ![](https://raw.githubusercontent.com/Hansen0314/aurora_img/master/img/GND_TO_RST200.png)

-the system will reboot repeatedly if our firmware does not have `power-manager.service`.and there does not exist `power-manager.service` at default firmware.
-So we have to connect RST to GND at stm8 to stop `power-manager.service   `. we will install the `power-manager.service` at subsequent steps.
+the system will reboot repeatedly if our firmware does not have `mpu-power-manager.service`.and there does not exist `mpu-power-manager.service` in firmware downloaded from BeagleBoard Site.
+So we have to connect RST to GND at stm8 to stop the power management by STM8. we will install the `mpu-power-manager.service` at subsequent steps.

 - **Step 7.** Use [PUTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), select `Serial` protocol, fill in the correct COM port of Aurora, 115200 baud, 8Bits, Parity None, Stop Bits 1, Flow Control None.